No matter the date, day of a year, or season, love is omnipresent.

 Love.
 One word.

-Greek language, however, used three different words: Eros, Phileo i Agape.
+Greek language, however, used three different words: Eros, Phileo, and Agape.
 These describe different kinds of love.

 Phileo is above carnal yearning.
 It describes a feeling of a friendly kind of love, aimed toward everything that attracts or pleases us, emotional and unpredictive, but kind and gentle.

-Agape is unconditional love, self-giving and uttermost happiness that results in it.
+Agape is unconditional love, self-giving, and uttermost happiness that results in it.
 An active kind of love, moving, making us do things for others with expecting nothing in return.
 It is constant and stable, able to love even when no love is returned, freely given.
-Respect, tolerance and kindness mark it, and yes, it gives feeling of complete fulfilment.
+Respect, tolerance, and kindness mark it, and yes, it gives a feeling of complete fulfillment.

-Olfaction, an oldest sensory systems, but probably the least understood and taken into consideration, has an important role in our feelings.
-Various researches have proven that the sense of smell affects partnerships and social behaviour.
+Olfaction, the oldest sensory system, but probably the least understood and taken into consideration, has an important role in our feelings.
+Various researches have proven that the sense of smell affects partnerships and social behavior.
 Feeling of love as well…How does love smell?

-Nose IS a sexually interactive organ.
-Nostrils flare, breath deepens or gets shorter and quicker drawn.
+THE nose IS a sexually interactive organ.
+Nostrils flare, breath deepens, or gets faster.
 The French, of course, take this matter very seriously: they have a word for the scent of a woman when her perfume mingles with her body oil: „cassolette“ (from the diminutive form of the French word „cassole“, a small container).

 What about Scent of a Man?
 It made me wonder and think about it.